blackened-sunn/blackened-sunn.github.io/Writing.md

 * * *

+#### For *Epoché Magazine*

+["Learning to Read the Signs of Heaven: Plotinus on the Art and Philosophy of Divination."](https://epochemagazine.org/93/learning-to-read-the-signs-of-heaven-plotinus-on-the-art-and-philosophy-of-divination/) *Epoché Magazine* [Issue 93](https://epochemagazine.org/issues/93/).
+Published Jul.
+31, 2026.

+* * *

 #### For the *Journal of the History of Ideas Blog*

 [“The Dance of Reality: Plotinus and the Activity of the Whole”](https://www.jhiblog.org/2024/11/18/the-dance-of-reality-plotinus-and-the-activity-of-the-whole/).
 Published Nov.
 18, 2024.